 Destructive wars and fires (and the subsequent renovations), along with differing political forces, have resulted in an intriguing mix of palaces, churches, great halls, state apartments, a monastery, viewing towers, fortifications, museums, art galleries, and finally Golden Lane.

 Visitors can wander around the courtyards of Prague Castle for free, but to enter the historic buildings and to gain a true understanding of the history and significance of it all, we recommend visiting the castle as part of a guided tour.
-You can also purchase a self-guided ticket and attend a classical concert.
+Self-guided tickets can also be purchased.

 How to Visit Prague Castle:

 1. Prague Castle Guided Tour:

-For an in depth guided tour of the castle, including admission to the major buildings, see the Prague Castle Tour.
-Also includes pick up from your hotel and transportation up to the castle.
+For an in-depth guided tour of the castle, including admission to the major buildings, consider the Prague Castle Tour.
+Includes pick up from your hotel and transportation up to the castle.

 2. Prague Guided Tours:

 All our Prague Tours include a visit to Prague Castle in their itinerary.
-This involves a guided walk through the castle complex and admission to St. Vitus Cathedral.
+This involves a guided walk through the castle complex and entrance to St. Vitus Cathedral.